-Bringing regulators and the regulated community together, educating them on each other’s concerns, and helping to find environmentally preferable and economically feasible solutions is one of the most enjoyable parts of my work.
+Bringing regulators and the regulated community together, educating them on each other’s concerns, and helping to find environmentally preferable and economically feasible solutions are some of the most enjoyable parts of my work.

 Kurt Rindfusz, an ERG vice president, has spent his 30+ year career evaluating and characterizing environmental concerns associated with a wide variety of industrial sectors for both government and private sector clients.
-He manages teams of chemical engineers and scientists who apply chemical engineering, chemistry, and industrial hygiene principles to evaluate chemical releases from industrial operations and the associated occupational exposures.
-Much of this work has supported risk evaluations and risk management for the U.S. Environmental Protection Agency’s programs under the Toxic Substances Control Act and the Toxics Release Inventory.
+He manages teams of chemical engineers and scientists who apply chemical engineering, chemistry, and industrial hygiene principles to evaluate chemical releases and the associated occupational exposures from industrial operations.
+Much of this work has supported risk evaluations and the subsequent risk management options for the U.S. Environmental Protection Agency’s programs under the Toxic Substances Control Act and the Toxics Release Inventory.
 A nationally recognized leader in his field, Kurt is an active member of the American Institute of Chemical Engineers.
 He has served as chair of AIChE’s Environmental Division and received the division’s Lifetime Service Award.
 He also served as chair of the AIChE Nanoscale Science and Engineering Forum.

 Kurt holds B.S. and M.S. degrees in chemical engineering from the University of Michigan and Michigan State University, respectively.
 An avid Wolverine fan, he grew up playing, coaching, and refereeing soccer in Michigan and still spends much of his free time watching and playing Pelé’s Beautiful Game.